 Supports, braces and other obstacles.
 Cut around these items, it does not have to be perfect or pretty; small gaps in the foil are OK.
 Just cut a slit, wrap the foil around the obstacle and use a small piece of foil tape to tack it back together.
 Try using a "Double-T" cut (see photo) to make the foil lay flat around obstacles.

 Vaulted/Cathedral or Tapered Ceilings.
 You might have an area with a ceiling that tapers down and is very hard to reach.
 Just tape a couple of pieces of foil together and let it roll down into the hard area to reach.
 Then, use a pole with a nail to push it around until it covers the area intended.

 Attic flooring/decking.
 Yes, you can install the foil directly over your existing attic floor decking*, it can handle light to moderate traffic.
-Just be sure to pull the foil nice and tight to avoid anyone tripping and mark the outline of the decking if it doesn't span the whole space, that way you will know where it ends so you don't accidentally step off the edge and through your ceiling.
+Just be sure to pull the foil nice and tight to avoid anyone tripping and mark the outline (with tape or spray paint) of the decking if it doesn't cover the whole attic, that way you will know where it ends so you don't accidentally step off the edge and through your ceiling.

 *While you can add AtticFoil® on top of your existing plywood floor, you can not then cover the foil with anything else, this includes another sheet of plywood, insulation, storage, etc. Why?
 Because then there is no air gap above the foil.
 When you eliminate the air gap, you render the foil useless because without an air gap radiant heat cannot exist.
 Unless you can get an air space on at least one side of the foil then it won't work; you can't sandwich the foil between two objects and still call it a radiant barrier.